Thursday 21st November 2019 • Jurys Inn, Oxford

 Mr Risebury is actively involved in teaching programmes for other medical professionals, regularly lecturing nationally and internationally.
 He has been a faculty member on several courses teaching surgical technique in areas such as ACL reconstruction, meniscal repair and osteotomy.
 Research is an important part of his ongoing professional development, and he has presented and published scientific papers on various aspects of orthopaedics and particularly knee surgery.

+Mike is a Reader and Consultant in Trauma and Orthopaedics at the University of Bristol and North Bristol NHS Trust.
 He holds a medical degree (MB ChB), a pathology degree (BSc Hons) and a doctorate (PhD) in Orthopaedics from the University of Bristol as well as a master’s degree in Orthopaedic Engineering (MSc Orth Eng with Distinction) from Cardiff University.
 His training included higher surgical training in South West Thames and Bristol and internationally recognised fellowships in joint reconstruction from Vancouver and Bristol.
 His academic training included time as the McMinn Scholar to the British Hip Society, as a Royal College of Surgeons of England Research Fellow and as an NIHR Clinical Lecturer.

 Professor Wilson is a specialist knee surgeon who qualified with a BSc in Biochemistry from Manchester University in 1989 and then went on to study medicine at St Bartholomew’s medical school, graduating in 1994.
 He did his fellowship in Sports Medicine at the Brisbane Orthopaedic Centre with Peter Myers in 2004.